spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 If needed, `request to have the file re-sent
 <https://software.intel.com/en-us/articles/resend-license-file>`_ to you.

-License files are plain text files containing license tokens in FLEXlm format and whose name ends in ``.lic``.
+Intel's license files are text files that contain tokens in the proprietary "FLEXlm" format and whose name ends in ``.lic``.
 Intel installers and compilers look for license files in several locations when they run.
 Place your license by one of the following means, in order of decreasing preference:

 * Default directory